 The Fowler School District resides in a close-knit rural community, with very strong work ethic and values.
 It is because of this community and its high level of parental support that our children have excelled in academics and sports.

 The city of Lansing, Michigan State University, and Lansing Community College are located 25 miles southeast of Fowler.
 Central Michigan University and Grand Valley University are within 60 miles.

-All children in the community attend Waldron Elementary/Middle School from kindergarten until second grade.
+Children in the community attend Waldron Elementary/Middle School from kindergarten through eighth grade.
 The district offers a preschool program, for those interested, and a Continuous Progress Kindergarten Program.
-The kindergarten program is a one to two year developmental program for children who turn 5 by December 1st.
+The kindergarten program is a one to two year developmental program for children who turn 5 on or before September 1st.
 Students’ learning needs are evaluated in this program and their lessons are geared towards those learning needs.
 When students have mastered the necessary skills they progress on to first grade.

 Waldron School sponsors many specialized academic programs designed to give students individual instruction as needed.
 Interventions are provided to students who are in need of remedial services.
 Middle school students who are classified as “At Risk” receive academic support from designated classroom teachers 1-3 times a week, as needed.
 Student Concerns meetings are held monthly to bring up any concerns that teachers or parents may have about a student, and offer support to the classroom teacher and parents by brainstorming possible interventions and/or strategies.
 A school counselor is available as well, on a part time basis, to help children in need of additional emotional support.
 A Psychologist, Speech Therapist and Occupational Therapist visit our district weekly to service children in need.